 Visual Exposure accounts for the limiting effect that increased distance has on visual impact, as well as factors that are influenced by weather, screening factors and diurnal light conditions.
 It is rated using four increments of severity, each with their respective qualification and contribution to visual impact.

-High Moderate Low Exposure Insignificant Exposure (Significant (Moderate contribution to visual contribution to visual contribution to visual contribution to visual contribution to visual
+High Moderate Insignificant Low Exposure Exposure Exposure Exposure (Significant (Moderate (Minimal (Negligible contribution to visual contribution to visual contribution to visual contribution to visual impact) impact) impact) impact)